nachocaru/xaprb.com/content/blog/2005-09-28-grouping-data-with-catch-all-ranks.md

 ### Shortening the code for readability

-In MySQL, it&#8217;s possible to make the query a bit shorter by referring to the result&#8217;s `rank` column in the `GROUP BY` and `ORDER BY` clauses.
+In MySQL, it's possible to make the query a bit shorter by referring to the result's `rank` column in the `GROUP BY` and `ORDER BY` clauses.
 This only works if the column is aliased to a different name than it has in the table.
 Aliasing a column in the result set to the same name as a column in the base table will confuse MySQL.
 For example, this works fine:

 <pre>select
     case when rank &lt;= 5 then rank